I met my first love when I was in 7th grade.

 My love affair with flowers had never faded, and, finally, I was a Gardner.

-As a college student studying in Europe, I followed the two new friends I’d made in the lobby of my Paris hotel into the impressionist art museum, Musée de l’Orangerie, and fell in love.
+I found my second love as a college student studying in Europe.
+I entered the impressionist art museum, Musée de l’Orangerie, with my two new friends I’d met in the lobby of my Paris hotel and fell in love.

 Is it any wonder that twenty years later in Giverny, France, as I strolled around Claude Monet’s water lily pond (magically captured in his paintings) and meandered through his garden (an explosion of organized chaos of flowers beyond anything I’d seen before), that I staggered as a blind man seeing for the first time?

-And is it any wonder that as I stepped down into his art studio, once again face to face with the works of this creative genius who’d stolen my heart, that I was again overwhelmed and breathless.
+And is it any wonder that as I stepped down into his art studio, face-to-face with the works of this creative genius, that I was again overwhelmed and breathless.

 When friends ask me to name my favorite memory of my trip to Europe, I easily recall a hundred memorable moments, but I think that one second in time will forever remain one of the most special moments in my life.